gersonfaneto/Home/README.md

 git clone https://github.com/gersonfaneto/Dotfiles --depth 1
 ```

-2. Inside the new folder, use `stow` to manage the symlinks.
+2. Inside the new folder, use `stow` to create the symbolic links.

 ```bash
 stow */ # Link all the folders.